 Cutting their teeth as a full family band, once comprised of mom, dad, brother and sister, this mother-daughter led four-piece continues to turn heads with their unique Canadian gothic folk-rock inspired sound.
 Don't be surprised to find yourself swaying in the breeze or carried off down a meandering river unexpectedly lost in thought and introspection, while tapping your toes under a canopy of bright acoustic rhythms and melodic voices reminiscent of birdsong you've long forgotten from childhood.

-Subtly dark with gothic undertones, black-eyed SUZIE’s haunting melodies combined with rich harmonics and atmospheric rythms captivate audiences young and old alike.
-Harkening back to a 70's Fleetwood Mac/Neil Young era and an altertive rock 90's Crannberries/Radiohead vibe, their songs speak of finding some beautiful truth in the unpleasant.
+Harkening back to a 70's Fleetwood Mac/Neil Young era and an alternative rock 90's Crannberries/Radiohead vibe, their songs speak of finding some beautiful truth in the shadows.

 "When you grow up isolated on the Canadian prairie you develop a deep connection to the land, the sky, the trees and the creatures that reside there.
 Isolation becomes your best friend and at times your worst enemy.
 Since integrating into urban life we find we miss the clear night sky the most and the alternating silence and birdsong that is almost non-existent here over the hum of constant traffic."